jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 And, with two large bear species playing the game, if the game board gets hotter or colder, life can respond either way.

 But life does not want new, or any species, to succeed at any cost.
-Polar bears eating every seal would not be good for it, or anyone else.
+Polar bears able to eat every seal would not be good for it, or anyone else, in the long term.
 That would be like a lifeform using up the torches energy for itself.
 Rather, lifeforms can only make use of water, nutrients, warmth, long enough to procreate.
 That's why evolution selects not selfish star players, but team players who work together to harvest energy more efficiently.

 This cooperation happens inside ecosystems, which is a community of plants and animals living in the same area.
 Ecosystems include climatic conditions, elevation, water levels, and other environmental factors.
 BBC Planet Earth episodes on tropical rain forests or expansive grasslands showcase Earth's many ecosystems quite well.

-There's only so much energy, usually sunlight but sometimes volcanic heat too, available in an ecosystem, what is called "carrying capacity".
-Every ecosystem is configured to maximize its energy use.
+There's only so much energy, usually sunlight but sometimes volcanic heat too, available in an ecosystem.
+This energy budget is a major factor in a environment's "carrying capacity"; the maximum population size of a species that an environment can sustain indefinitely, based on the availability of resources like food, water, and habitat.

-It starts with producers (plants, plankton) who convert energy to biomass.
-Plant-eaters (deer, whales) who feed on the producers, fertilize soil, and sometimes spread seeds.
+It starts with producers (plants, phytoplankton) who convert energy to biomass.
+Plant-eaters (caterpillars, deer) who feed on the producers, fertilize soil, and sometimes spread seeds.
 Predators (lions, sharks) who prevent herbivores from overeating plant life.
 Scavengers (vultures, flies), who feed on dead and decaying organic matter.
-Decomposers (mushrooms, bacteria) to breakdown the dead to fuel the growth of new plants.
-And lastly viruses who test everyone for their strength in near real time (whom I call testers, but note this is simplication and not a traditional ecological classification).
+Decomposers (mushrooms, bacteria) to break down the dead to fuel the growth of new plants.
+And lastly viruses who test everyone for their strength in near real time (whom I call testers, but note this is a simplification and not a traditional ecological classification.).
 This system of checks and balances rewards reciprocation while keeping overpopulation in check.

+Over time, natural selection acts on individual creatures, each competing for its share of that energy.
+Out of all that competition something larger emerges: a sprawling diversity of life, no single piece of it planned, that together makes the whole system hard to kill.
+When the climate shifts or a disaster strikes, that variety is the insurance—enough survives to rebuild.
+I think that's the real wonder of it: a system that keeps "passing the torch" of creation, carrying life forward through every change.

 All the species of an ecosystem share a carrying capacity, have similar game boards and game clocks, and therefore share many like seasonal weather changes, water levels, temperature, sunlight, and geological features.
 Because each member must reciprocate, they continually increase the conversion of matter into biomass, making an ecosystem an expansive force.
 No species of an ecosystem can do this alone, and therefore can't win, alone.